 Sheila grew up on the northwest side of Chicago, in Cubs territory, and moved to California for college when her parents couldn't handle the cold Chicago winters any longer.
 Sheila says that she grew up in Chicago but became a grown up in Berkeley.
 Sheila left the corporate world at the end of 2015 and is focused on working for nonprofit organizations whose cause she believes in.
 Sheila has raised her family in Redwood City and wants to work to make it an even better community with more fun, more art and more parks for all to enjoy.
 Her dream is to have a community arts center in downtown Redwood City.

 Pam is a transplant from New Jersey, arriving in San Francisco in 1977 later setting in Redwood City in 1994, where she raised her two children.
 She started her career in developing programs serving children, youth, and families in San Mateo County, and currently works as a Global Onboarding Manager.
 She has been actively involved in our community serving for 8 years on the Arts Commission and later becoming a foundation board member in 2015.
-She is also an advocate for bringing awareness about Human Trafficking to the Bay Area through her involvement with the Bay Area Anti-Trafficking Coalition and Freedom House.
+She is also an advocate for bringing awareness about Human Trafficking to the Bay Area through her involvement with the Bay Area Anti-Trafficking Coalition.
 She enjoys photography, cooking, getting together with family and friends, and exploring the great outdoors.
 She's passionate about bringing our community together and will continue to work to make Redwood City a place where everyone can enjoy and experience the cultural diversity and beauty of our community.

 Chris Beth is the Director of the Redwood City Parks, Recreation and Community Services Department who oversees 70 full-time and 150 casual staff with an operating budget of just over $18M a year.
 Chris lives in Redwood City, has served in the municipal park and recreation profession for nearly 30 years, and is so thankful to have worked for the City of Redwood City for the past 21.
 A SJSU and Cal State Hayward alum, Chris holds a Bachelor of Science Recreation and Leisure Studies degree and a Master of Public Administration.
 Chris served on the state board of the California Park and Recreation Society (CPRS) for 6 years, and was President in 2009-2010.
 Chris was also inducted as a Fellow for the American Academy for Park and Recreation Administration (AAPRA).
 Finally, Chris serves on the Police Activities League Board of Directors.